nxskok/pasias/docs/12-regression.md

 ```

 From 2.3 to 3.9.
 It is definitely not zero, but we are rather less
-sure about what it is, and 2.19 is not implausible.
+sure about what it is, and 2.19 is not completely implausible.

 The R-squared here, though it is less than the other ones we
 got, is still high.
 The residuals are these: